What Is Structural Engineering?

 Beams that are called transfer beams are used for heavier loads and stacked walls.
 These are larger and heavier beams made to withstand greater combined pressure and loads.

 A cantilevered beam has one fixed connection and is supported at one end only.
-A great example of this type of beam are parking canopies and cantilever bridges.
+Great examples of this type of beam are parking canopies and cantilever bridges.

 Beams are limited to pure bending only.
 When bending occurs in a beam, the first part compresses while the other half goes into tension.